 Recognizing the need for such skills and space, the division of Campus Life and Inclusive Excellence has formed a new program area, focused on Inclusion and Equity Education.
 With on- and off-campus partners, we are developing a range of opportunities for the DU community to improve and apply dialogue skills, including:

 - Pilot gender intergroup dialogue courses for Spring 2017; with winter quarter courses underway now

-- Sustained Dialogue initiative , with initial applications for spring sessions now available!
+- Sustained Dialogue initiative , with initial groups underway for spring

 2017 Diversity summit